 Ten things you should know about your uterus.
-(OK, some of them might not be essential knowledge, but they are very funny).
+OK, some of them might not be essential knowledge, but they are funny.

 2. The ancient Greeks blamed the uterus for all ‘female illnesses’

 Greek physician Hippocrates saw the womb as the place of origin of female diseases.
 He therefore considered menstruation to be the salvation of women.
 Young girls just before their menarche were most at risk: if the mouth of the womb wasn’t yet opened through sexual intercourse, the blood couldn’t flow out and would thus lead to ‘insanity and suicidal thoughts’.
 Hippocrates thought ‘wandering wombs’ (yes, back then it was believed a uterus could move freely through the female body) caused complaints, especially typical female problems such as mood swings and erratic or emotional behaviour.
 That’s also why the word ‘hysteria’ comes from ‘hystera’, the Greek word for uterus.

 3. It prepares itself for pregnancy 500 times

 A womb prepares itself for pregnancy about 500 times in a woman’s lifetime.
 This also means you get around 500 periods during your life.
 If you do get pregnant, the uterus creates an entire other organ to feed the baby: the placenta.

 Human wombs look like upside-down pears.
 In other mammals, the uterus looks different.
 A lot of them, like cows, deer and pigs, have a bicornuate uterus, with two big compartments (horns) that both can carry multiple offspring.
 In humans, having a bicornuate or ‘heart-shaped’ uterus is considered a uterine malformation.
 Other types of uteri that occur in the animal kingdom are the biparitite (which horses have) and the duplex (which can be found in rats, rabbits and guinea pigs).